yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 As you can clearly see with [Rodrigo’s](https://github.com/ReinUsesLisp)... art, the game informs two different size values for the same texture, named `pitch` and `width`, so yuzu didn’t transfer needed information between them as it considered them different textures.
 By changing this behaviour, entities like animals, flowers, enemies, etc. are properly registered by the camera now.

 {{< single-title-imgs
-    "Tony get the boulder (The Legend of Zelda: Breath of the Wild)" "./botwbug.png"
+    "Tony, get the boulder (The Legend of Zelda: Breath of the Wild)" "./botwbug.png"
     "./botwfix.png"
   >}}